How the Church of England is still fighting the War on Wonga

 In the diocese of London alone 139 churches (1 in 3) took some action in response – both running workshops in churches talking about money, and also practical and financial support for their local credit union.

 But the job is not done.
 Household debt continues to rise, particularly 'priority debt' such as council tax, water, energy, and rent arrears.
 This is driven not by reckless overconsumption but mainly by low wages, mental health problems, and relational breakdown.
 In London, the most financially vulnerable today are found in private rented accommodation, live in in the outer boroughs, and are in work.
-Poverty is moving to the margins, as it were, and is linked to unstable housing and insecure employment with low wages.
+Poverty is moving to the outskirts of the city and is linked to unstable housing and insecure employment with low wages.

 The 'War on Wonga' is therefore far from over, even if important battles have been won.
 But in this war there is no silver bullet.
 Regulation has a crucial role to play – the cap on interest rates in 2015 was a significant milestone – as do credit unions – there should be more and they should be stronger.